tmdgus1715/GSPTucker/README.md

 ...
 ```

-- Indices are 1-based (typically, though implementation might handle 0-based).
+- Indices are 1-based.
-- Indices and value are space-separated.
+- Indices and value are tap-separated.

 Real-world tensor datasets are available in `scripts/datasets.sh`.
 For more datasets, refer to [FROSTT](http://frostt.io/).